-IRIDA is designed to act similar to a “federated” database system.
+IRIDA is designed to support collaborative data sharing and analysis.
 This allows sequencing centres to store and analyze their own data locally while being able to contribute their results to a larger global context.
 This decentralized model is preferred as it reduces the infrastructure requirements of major sequencing centres and allows smaller centres to work more independently.
+IRIDA’s data sharing functionality is actively used by Canada’s National Microbiology Laboratory and its federal and provincial partners participating in foodborne disease surveillance as part of PulseNet Canada.

 IRIDA’s data sharing system works by synchronizing data between IRIDA installations.
 It allows IRIDA administrators to link up their IRIDA systems over the internet and automatically pull project data, sequencing data, and metadata between them.
 This allows users over multiple IRIDA installations to analyze the same datasets for larger research projects or outbreaks.